martinrybak/keyboard_avoider/README.md

 ## Why not use a Scaffold?

+Flutter comes with a built-in `Scaffold` widget that automatically adjusts the bottom padding of its body widget to accomodate the on-screen keyboard.
+However, it comes with 2 major caveats:

+1. It pushes all content up, which you may not want.
+1. It assumes that it fills the whole screen, which it may not.

-The `Scaffold` widget expects to be a full-screen widget.
-If the `resizeToAvoidBottomPadding` property is set to `true` (which is the default), it will adjust its bottom `padding` by the full height of the on-screen keyboard when it appears.
-In contrast, the `KeyboardAvoider` widget only insets its bottom `padding` by the actual amount obscured by the keyboard.
-This is especially useful when working with complex layouts on tablet devices.
+In contrast, you can apply the `KeyboardAvoider` selectively to only certain widgets, and it only insets its bottom `padding` by the actual amount obscured by the keyboard.

 ## Auto Scroll